trans-ai/trans-ai.github.io/index.md

 ## transitional research

-* Ethics in AI, AI for Business
+* Ethics in AI
 * AI for Health and Medicine
+* AI in Finance and Business
+* AI in Earth, Environmental and Climate Sciences
-* AI for Assistive technologies,  Robotics Control,    and others.
+* AI for Assistive technologies,  Robotics Control,    and others

 ```
 ###### Header 6